UBC-MDS/DSCI-532_2024_13_Juno/reports/m2-reflection.md

 As stated in our proposal, we decided to incorporate the following filters as drop down menus: Year, Industry, and Province.
 We chose just three filters to avoid overcomplicating the dashboard, while still providing useful demographic-based breakdowns of the data.

+### Cards

+As stated, we included cards at the top of the dashboard to show the overall proportion of males and females in the subsetted data, allowing users to retain some sense of the overall picture in the subset, even as they dive into different sections in the summary graphs.

 ### Charts

-The line chart created shows us the trend of the number women and men in a given industry over a period of 5 years from 2016 to 2020.
-The chart has an interactive tooltip, allowing us to get readings over the chart and a drop down to select the industry.
+The line chart created shows us the trend of the number women and men in a given industry over a period of 5 years, from 2016 to 2020.
+It has an interactive tooltip, allowing us to get readings over the chart and a drop down to select the industry.
+This allows users to have a look at the trend over time even as they look at year-based data in the other charts.

+The first bar chart shows the number of males and females in top positions across the different types of corporations.
+It can be filtered by year and province.
+The second bar chart displays the gender breakdown across different industries, and can also be filtered by province and year.
+Both charts have interactive tooltips, providing easy-to-read callouts.
+This improves accessibility for readers with poor eyesight.

+### Footer

+We added a footer providing context about the goals of our app and a link to our GitHub repository, so that users who might stumble across this dashboard will understand its purpose, and can easily find out more about our project.
+We put this at the bottom as we feel the focus should be on the summary graphs and statistics.

 ### Notable Changes